 In 1998 UFAW established the UFAW 3Rs Liaison Group (formerly the Pharmaceutical Housing and Husbandry Steering Committee) to fund research into the needs of laboratory animals by funding Research Studentships.

 The UFAW/SAWI Fund for the Promotion of Animal Welfare in Israel is a restricted fund within UFAW which provides Scholarships for Animal Welfare Science Education Research and Project Awards, Small Project and Travel Awards and Animal Welfare Student Scholarships.
-This fund will be used to promote the welfare of animals in Israel.
+This fund is used to promote the welfare of animals in Israel.
 Applications should be made using the appropriate UFAW grant forms.